-MCO 608 Managing a Contemporary Business Information System
+MCO 608 Managing a Contemporary Business Information System 3 Credits

 This course addresses the latest developments in cloud computing, AR/VR, and quantum computing while new and updated learning features reflect today's most current events in technology and business.
-In addition, key concepts, skills, and cases are identified by corresponding AASCB standards to ensure students master critical information.
+In addition, key concepts, skills, and cases are identified to ensure students master critical information.